-In accordance with state and federal law, employees may agree to form Voluntary Employees' Beneficiary Association (tax-free medical spending accounts) funded by the retiree's sick leave cash out.
-Voluntary Employees' Beneficiary Association of employees covered by this Agreement will be implemented only by written agreement with the Union.
+In accordance with state and federal law, employees may agree to form a Voluntary Employees' Beneficiary Association (VEBA), a tax-free medical spending account funded by the retiree's sick leave cash out.
+A VEBA for employees covered by this Agreement will be implemented only by written agreement with the Union.